authelia/authelia/docs/configuration/authentication/file.md

  ### Password Hash Algorithm Tuning

  All algorithm tuning is supported by Argon2id except Key length.
 The only configuration variables that affects SHA512 are rounds and salt length.
-The configuration variables are unique to the file authentication provider, and as such exist under a subkey of file called `password_hashing`.
+The configuration variables are unique to the file authentication provider, thus they all exist in a key under the file authentication configuration called `password_hashing`.

  Example:
  ```